 Switzerland was widely viewed to be a neutral venue, and many relevant standards bodies have a presence in Geneva.

-In accordance with the DONA Foundation Statutes and By-Laws, there is a Board of Directors who serve in their personal capacities; it reflects a diversity of perspectives.
+In accordance with the DONA Statutes and By-Laws, there is a Board of Directors whose members serve in their personal capacities; it reflects a diversity of perspectives.
 The Board can grow to as many as twenty-five (25) individuals and is intended to be multi-stakeholder in composition.
-The MPAs are entitled to representation on the Board; however, the DONA By-Laws now provide that no more than one-third of the Board shall consist of individuals designated by the MPAs and elected by the Board.
+The MPAs are entitled to representation on the Board; however, the DONA By-Laws provide that no more than one-third of the Board shall consist of individuals designated by the MPAs and elected by the Board.
 Decisions by the Board are normally made by consensus, except that, in unusual circumstances, the Chair of the Foundation can call for a vote, if deemed necessary.

 DONA has responsibility for the overall administration of the GHR, which interfaces with the public via one or more organizations called Multi-Primary Administrators (or “MPAs”) that are authorized and credentialed by DONA.
 To become an MPA, an organization, after being designated as an MPA by the DONA Board, must enter into a Multi-Primary Administrator Service Agreement with the DONA Foundation, which incorporates by reference the DONA Foundation Policies & Procedures for the GHR (“Foundation Procedures”).
 Each MPA has its own business model, which complies with the Foundation Procedures; and the MPAs coordinate with each other (and with DONA) in the operation of the GHR.